 February 19, 2018 | Leave a comment This 4 miles trek (about 2 hours of strolling and taking pictures, much more if you visit the various recommended places on your way) takes you to Chelsea, the Meatpacking District, West Village, Tribeca and Lower Manhattan along the High Line and then the Hudson River.
 After having been industrial and deserted for a long time, it’s a part of the city that has become very popular and is still changing.
 You’ll find, among other things, great photos to do if you like architecture and unusual places or people (details and photos under the map)Highlights: the Hudson Yards Architectural Complex, the High Line, the Chelsea Galleries and Market, the Whitney Museum of American Art, the Hudson River Park, the World Trade Center metro Station High Line near Hudson Yards 1 High Line near Hudson Yards 2A: Take the metro to Hudson Yards and once out, turn left toward West 34th St and the river.If you are on a hurry, turn again left onto 11th Ave to find the High Line at the intersection of West 30th St, otherwise continue straight ahead on West 34th to find the entrance to the High Line beyond the bridge.In either case, you’ll have unexpected views of the Hudson Yards subway trains and impressive views of the future and futuristic Hudson Yards architectural complex.
 In 2019, it will house a multi-medium arts and popular culture center, the Shed, and you can already see the structure that gives it its name, as well as The Vessel by Thomas Heatherwicks, a tower of 154 interconnected staircases that are already considered the New York’s Eiffel Tower.The High Line, an old elevated railway line (built in its time to avoid accidents) was nearly demolished before being transformed into a hanging garden by an association of visionaries.
 A model of urban landscaping, it winds between old industrial buildings and more contemporary ones, and features works of art, places to sit, wild plants, and windows opening to the streets below.
 View from the High Line In Chelsea MarketB and C: At 23rd St, find the elevator or the staircase that will allow you to go down and visit the Chelsea galleries and, if the High Line is really too busy to your liking, to reach the Hudson River Park earlier than planned (to do that, head west to find it, and take it on the left)You’ll find a large number of galleries on 25th St heading west, then on the 24th St when returning to the High Line.
 Most represent living and world-famous artists.
 If you want to continue this movement of back and forth between 23rd and 22nd St, then 21st and 20th St (the journey is shorter and shorter because of the geography of the place), there are other galleries there and you can take the High Line back on 20th St (no lift at this location).
 Otherwise, retrace your steps to go back to the 23rd St elevator.D: At 16th St, take again the elevator or the stairs to reach 10th Ave practically right under your feet.
 Here you’ll find the entrance to Chelsea Market, the tall red brick building that faces you.
 It’s not a former meat plant despite the name of the district, but a biscuit factory transformed into a market of fresh produce, and home to many restaurants.
 Its industrially themed decoration is impressive.
-Along The Hudson River Park 1E: Once done with your visit, take the High Line back at the same location, or follow 10th Ave.
+View from the WMAA outside stairway Along The Hudson River Park 1E: Once done with your visit, take the High Line back at the same location, or follow 10th Ave.
 Both will lead you to the Whitney Museum of American Art.
 It moved here in 2015, and its architecture is probably a nod to the old neighborhood buildings.
 It allows it to have large and bright halls that enhance its collections, and an outdoor staircase that offers beautiful views of Manhattan.
 Its visit will take at least two hours and don’t forget to book your tickets in advance to avoid the line.F: From there, find then cross 11th Ave and you’ll be in the Hudson River Park.
 It’s again a garden, but this time along the water, and it offers splendid views of Lower Manhattan in the distance and the jersey City banks on your right.
 Along the Hudson River Park 2 The OculusYou’ll find benches along your way, toilets, play areas, a dog park and, at Pier 40, the Village Community Boathouse which offers free rowing lessons in season (inquire before for schedules) .The pleasure, however, consists mainly in walking among the joggers and cyclists (cyclists have reserved lines, don’t worry) while gradually approaching the tower of One World Trade Center.
 G: Once in sight of Chambers St (where your path reaches a covered and elevated pedestrian crossing), you have the choice between taking Warren St on the left to join Greenwich St that you’ll take to the right, or turn right to continue along the riverbanks up to Vesey St that you’ll take on your left.In both cases, your goal is to reach the World Trade Center metro station which is worth the trip.
 It’s next to One World Trade Center, so look to the tower to find your way, but once there, you won’t be able to miss its entrance, the Oculus, a white bird taking flight.
 It replaces the metro station destroyed during 9/11, and under its slender and spacious structure that has cost a fortune, you’ll find metro lines and trains for New Jersey, along with the largest shopping center in Manhattan.
 If you still want to walk, countless shops, some luxury ones, are waiting for you there!In any case, it’s the end of this trek, but also the first part of trek 2, introduction to NYC, if it appeals to you.Good to know: On this trek, many restrooms and places to sit .
 To eat, you’ll have to get off the High Line or leave the Hudson River Park, but there are many options at least until the Whitney Museum, and once near One World trade Metro: Hudson Yards (departure) and World Trade Center (arrival)Tips for the guide: they are welcome but as we live in a virtual world, it will be easier to click here to buy me a coffee or to help cover the costs of the site by following the suggestions below!